aleksei-berezkin/typique/docs/ComposingClassAndVarNames.md

 }
 ```

-## validate
+## validateAgainstPattern

-This config enforces that class names conform to the provided `pattern` and `helperFunction`, if it's set.
+This config enforces that class and var names conform to the provided `pattern`.
 The default is `true`.

-When the classname is found to be non-compliant, Typique will suggest quickfixes to fix it.
+When the name is found to be non-compliant, Typique will suggest quickfixes to fix it.
 Example:

 ```ts
 const buttonClass = 'root' satisfies Css<{...}>